Einiuss/Einiuss.github.io/_pages/projects-dd.md

     alt: "Player at the final door"

 ---
+There are 4 sections to this game.
+Each section has a unique challenge for the player to overcome.
+At the end of each section there is a blue coin, once all 4 blue coins are collected the player can proceed.
+{% include gallery id="gallery_dd" layout="half" thumb_height="150px" %}
 This is the first game I've ever made.
 This game was for my first semester of University During the development of this game I got introduced to Unity and other applications like LibreSprite for pixel art.
-{% include gallery id="gallery_dd" layout="half" thumb_height="150px" %}
-Working in a team taught me a lot about where I thrive and where I struggle.
-This has helped me focus on areas that I lack in the improve my overall ability as a game developer.
 {% include gallery id="gallery_dd2" layout="half" thumb_height="150px" %}

 {% include video id="i5kSDcxa_yk" provider="youtube" %}